-But in the long-term, if Oracle can add a variety of easily consumable services, it could open up the Oracle Database Cloud Service and other components to more startups that see benefit in Oracle’s integration of platform services and analytics, Carvalho said.
+"For non-Oracle shops, it will be a tough sell in the current state," Carvalho said.
+But he thinks that in the long term, if Oracle can add a variety of easily deployable cloud services, it could open up its offerings to more organizations that see potential benefits in Oracle’s integration of platform services and analytics functionality.

 Why not AI?

-"Oracle has revealed that they're working on an automated machine learning capability that will create models unique to each and every [Adaptive Intelligent] Apps customer," said Doug Henschen, an analyst at Constellation Research Inc. "They're also promising 'supervisory controls' that will give customers the ability to tune the machine-learning-based predictions and recommendations."
+"Oracle has revealed that they're working on an automated machine learning capability that will create models unique to each and every AI Apps customer," said Doug Henschen, an analyst at Constellation Research Inc. "They're also promising 'supervisory controls' that will give customers the ability to tune the machine-learning-based predictions and recommendations."

-There aren't enough data scientists to meet organizations' needs to automate predictions and recommendations, Henschen said, so AI and machine learning on the cloud is an important step.
+There are not enough data scientists to meet organizations' needs to automate predictions and recommendations, Henschen said, so AI and machine learning on the cloud is an important step.
 Oracle sees Adaptive Intelligent Apps as a cloud differentiator, but more detail is needed, he said.
 He expects the company to launch the first Adaptive Intelligent App in May, with some more applications to become available this summer.